DrR0X-glitch/version-test/docs/index.md

 # Welcome to MkDocs

-This is version 0.2 the second version.
+This is version 0.3 the third version.

 changes made